henrywhite2727/DANDAS/README.md

 A detailed description of all of the inputs to DANDAS are included below:

 INPUTS
     Halo_Profile: Describes how dark matter density is distributed within a galaxy.
                   i) NFW halo profile where they can...
                       a) 'NFW' : use rho_0=0.4 GeV cm^-3 and R_0=8.127 kpc (Best-Fit Values) for fastest run time (<<1s)
-                      b) 'NFW Custom Quick' : input their desired values for rho_0 [GeV cm^-3] and R_0 [kpc] and quickly get a value for all J and D factors through scaling                                                  (Run time is less than 15s but results in +/- 5-15% error)
-                      c) 'NFW Custom Long' : input their desired values for all parameters and go through full Monte Carlo integration to calculate J and D factors (takes                                                  approx. 40 mins but has negligible error on calculation)
+                      b) 'NFW Custom' : input their desired values for all parameters and go through full Monte Carlo integration to calculate J and D factors

                   ii) Einasto halo profile
-                      a) 'Einasto Standard' : use rho_0=0.4 GeV cm^-3 and R_0=8.127 kpc and alpha=0.155 for fastest run time (<<1s)
+                      a) 'Einasto Standard' : use rho_0=0.4 GeV cm^-3 and R_0=8.127 kpc and alpha=0.155 for fastest run time
-                      b) 'Einasto Custom Quick' : input their desired values for rho_0 and R_0 and quickly get a value for all J and D factors through scaling (Run time is                                                     less than 15s but results in +/- 5-15% error)
-                      c) 'Einasto Custom Long' : input their desired values for all parameters and go through full MC integration (takes                                                                                        approx. 40 mins but has negligible error on calculation)
+                      c) 'Einasto Custom' : input their desired values for all parameters and go through full MC integration

                   iii) 'Custom Density Function'
                       -This allows a user to input their desired density function